NicoIIT/esphome-components/components/ble_adv_controller/README.md

     # constant_brightness (default to false): the natural white is usually brighter than the cold or warm color
     # if you setup constant_brightness to true, the natural white will have same brightness than cold and warm ones
     constant_brightness: false
+    # separate_dim_cct (default to false): Zhi Jia ONLY
+    # if true, 2 distinct commands will be sent to the lamp for brightness and color temperature
+    # may be needed for some Zhi Jia v2 lamps that do not support a unique command
+    separate_dim_cct: false

   - platform: ble_adv_controller
     ble_adv_controller_id: my_controller